CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/routing.md

 To weight the graph based on a custom speed on each row, use the GENERATE_NETWORK function.

 * `src_fullname`: `STRING` The LineStrings table from where the network will be read to compute the shortest path.
-A `STRING` of the form <code>projectID.dataset.tablename</code> is expected.
-The projectID can be omitted (in which case the default one will be used).
+A `STRING` of the form <code>project-id.dataset-id.table-name</code> is expected.
+The `project-id` can be omitted (in which case the default one will be used).
 * `target_fullname_quoted`: `STRING` The resulting table where the network will be stored.
-A `STRING` of the form <code>projectID.dataset.tablename</code> is expected.
-The projectID can be omitted (in which case the default one will be used).
+A `STRING` of the form <code>project-id.dataset-id.table-name</code> is expected.
+The `project-id` can be omitted (in which case the default one will be used).
 The dataset must exist and the caller needs to have permissions to create a new table in it.
 The process will fail if the target table already exists.

-This procedure implements the same functionality as the `GENERATE_NETWORK` function, with the only difference that it stores the resulting network into a table.
-It uses speed 1. by default.
+This procedure implements the same functionality as the [`GENERATE_NETWORK`](#generate_function) function, with the only difference that it stores the resulting network into a table.
+It uses speed 1.0 by default.

 {{% customSelector %}}
 **Example**